 Receipt of frames containing SAE messages signals the following events to the SAE parent process:

-Authentication frame with Transaction Sequence number 1—This event indicates that an SAE Commit message has been received from a peer STA or a peer MLD.
+Authentication frame with Transaction Sequence number 1—This event indicates that an SAE Commit message has been received from a peer. (#2864)

-Authentication frame with Transaction Sequence number 2—This event indicates that an SAE Confirm message has been received from a peer STA or a peer MLD.
+Authentication frame with Transaction Sequence number 2—This event indicates that an SAE Confirm message has been received from a peer. (#2864)